warrior-cultures-and-training

 Weapons and Tools from the Land

 Māori warriors were master craftsmen who transformed natural materials into effective and often beautiful weapons.
-The taiaha was carved from hardwoods like mānuka or tōtara.
-Its design included a carved head at the base, a tongue, and a blade-like end, all shaped from a single piece of wood.
-The mere pounamu (greenstone club) was carved from nephrite jade, a stone found only in specific riverbeds on the South Island's West Coast.
+The taiaha was carved from hardwoods like mānuka (tea tree) or tōtara.
+Its design included a carved head at the base (often representing an ancestor or a deity), a protruding tongue, and a blade-like end, all shaped from a single piece of wood.
+The mere pounamu (greenstone club) was carved from nephrite jade, a stone found only in specific riverbeds on the South Island’s West Coast, especially in the Arahura River.
 Pounamu was prized not only for its hardness but for its spiritual significance — it was a taonga (treasure) that carried the mana of its owners and ancestors.
+The process of carving a mere could take weeks, with warriors using abrasive sands and water to shape the stone.

 Spiritual Dimensions of the Warrior-Environment Connection